realmajortom/astrostore/README.md

 A personal bookmark manager built with React, Node, &amp; MongoDB.

 ## Introduction
-Firstly, this repo contains the app as hosted on Google's App Engine.
-Full development history can be found in 'OnMyMark'.
-AstroStore differentiates itself from other bookmark managers with its simple, whimsical interface.

-I designed the app so I could access my bookmarks from any browser at any time, without depending one browser's proprietary sync tools.
-The app doesn't require any information from users besides a unique username and password--which is encrypted and securely stored in a Mongo NoSQL database.
+As far as motivation goes, I designed the tool so I could access my bookmarks from any browser at any time, without depending one browser's proprietary sync tools.
+AstroStore also differentiates itself from other bookmarking tools with its whimsical personality--I like when apps make me smile.

-## Upcoming Features & Fixes
-- Allow rearrangement of collections and bookmarks.
-- Allow users to delete their accounts and data.
-- Night mode
+AstroStore doesn't request any identifying information from users.
+An account only requires a unique username and password--which is encrypted and securely stored in a NoSQL database.

 ## Technologies
 - React w/ React Hooks.